- EH&S Training & Services

 - Collect each waste in a NON-LEAKING container; match size to amount of waste.
 Use containers chemicals were received in

 - Liquid containers must be less than 5 gallons and 45 pounds (about 3-4 gallons of typical halogenated solvent).

-- Reusable solvent waste containers are avaialble from EH&S.
+- Reusable solvent waste containers and single use containers for aqueous/corrosive/metals and misc wastes are avaialble from EH&S.